maroroman/picam/outputs.md

 6. Resnet onnx file was retrieved along with its synset
 7. For classification the following tutorial was used: https://learnopencv.com/deep-learning-with-opencvs-dnn-module-a-definitive-guide/#guide-to-image-classification
 8. Tile re-stitching was attempted but aborted due to time constraints
+9. Switched model to MobileNet, reaching speeds about 5 times faster per frame.
+10. Discovered that printing shape significantly slows down the entire process, speeding up the program
+11. Optimizing the writing function gained about 0.2 seconds